goodgodric28/sequestration_evolution/README.md

 This repository contains the code and data used for running analyses and generating supplementary pdfs for the paper entitled, "Comparative morphology and evolution of the cnidosac in Cladobranchia (Gastropoda: Heterobranchia: Nudibranchia)."

 **Citation:**
-Goodheart, Jessica A., Bleidi{\ss}el, Sabrina, Schillo, Dorothee, Ayres, Daniel L., Strong, Ellen E., Collins, Allen G., Cummings, Michael P. & Wägele, Heike.
+Goodheart, Jessica A., Bleidi\223el, Sabrina, Schillo, Dorothee, Ayres, Daniel L., Strong, Ellen E., Collins, Allen G., Cummings, Michael P. & Wägele, Heike.
 In prep.
 Comparative morphology and evolution of the cnidosac in Cladobranchia (Gastropoda: Heterobranchia: Nudibranchia).

 ## Ancestral State Reconstruction Analyses